-As a result of the Company qualifying to earn its 50% equity interest on March 14, 2011, the board of directors of DynaMexico is to be expanded to be comprised of five members with DynaUSA and Goldgroup Mining each appointing two members and mutually agreeing on one additional member.
+As a result of the Company qualifying to earn its 50% equity interest on March 14, 2011, the board of directors of DynaMexico is to be expanded to five members with DynaUSA and Goldgroup each appointing two members and mutually agreeing on one additional member.
 Currently there are only four members as the one additional member has yet to be added.